mkudzia84/toolchanger-pspp/README.md

 It has been tested on:
 PrusaSlicer 2.2
 E3D toolchanger with Duet 3 board running RR3.01RC4 firmware with 4 tools
+E3D toolchanger with Duet 2 Wifi board running RR3.1.1 firmware with 3 and 4 tools

 The script includes the following enhancements:
 - Robust prime tower generation